 It Brings Me Comfort

 There’s something about the comfort of your own mess.
-And don’t get me wrong, I’m actually somewhat crazy when it comes to the rest of the house.
+And don’t get me wrong, I’m actually somewhat organized when it comes to the rest of the house.
 I’m continually putting my boys’ shoes on the shoe rack, the cap on the toothpaste (I still don’t know why this is such an impossible task for a twelve-year-old?!), and clothing in the appropriate drawers.

 In fact, the majority of my house is immaculate.

 I also love cleanliness and order.
-But when you step into my office, you’ll see the craziness that is my workspace: an assortment of books (for pleasure, for study, and for teaching), pens and markers of literally every color, video and podcast supplies, notebooks galore, all of my son’s IEPs and previous school work, random paint supplies, chargers, snacks (because why not?!), bills and to-do lists, and somewhere in there a few motivational quotes and hand-drawn pictures from my son and students taped to the walls.
+But when you step into my office, you’ll see the messiness that is my workspace: an assortment of books (for pleasure, for study, and for teaching), pens and markers of literally every color, video and podcast supplies, notebooks galore, all of my son’s IEPs and previous school work, random paint supplies, chargers, snacks (because why not?!), bills and to-do lists, and somewhere in there a few motivational quotes and hand-drawn pictures from my son and students taped to the walls.

 From the outside, this desk is a nightmare.